Painted Who-Ville Photo Props

 Once I finished those three pieces to make the backdrop for Santa’s area, I made one more photo prop.
 This piece was designed to be one of those “face in the hole” photo props.
 You know, the kind where kids can put their head inside the characters for a photo.

-Anyway, I made this fourth piece from another coloring page image of the Grinch with Cindy Lou in his lap.
+Anyway, I made this fourth piece from another coloring page image.
 I traced it on the plywood just as I did with the others.
 But this time, I cut out a face-sized oval where the character’s faces would go.

 Finishing Up the Grinch Photo Props